The Benefits of Transparency in the Workplace

 Millennials want to work in a culture of trust and transparency

 Millennial employees want to understand how companies operate.
 They want to feel a sense of inclusivity and trust while part of your company.
 They’re attuned to this more than any other previous generation.
 Transparency in the workplace will help you recruit and retain millennial employees.
+In fact, it’s one of our best practices for hiring Millennials.
 When Millennials work at a company with a high-trust culture, they’re 22x more likely to work their long term.

 Recruiting teams need to draw candidates in with a talent acquisition process that demonstrates transparency.